wasps tending to their nest

 What Should You Do If You Find A Wasp Nest?

-While some pests in the home can be removed using DIY methods, when it comes to wasps, I strongly recommend using a professional wasp removal service.
+While some pests in the home can be removed using DIY methods, when it comes to wasps, I strongly recommend a professional wasp removal service.

 If you do choose to remove the nest yourself, ensure you follow our simple tips below to stay safe: